 Gas Engine Pros

 So why are gas and diesel engines so different?
-After learning about some general pros and cons of diesel trucks and gas trucks, take a look at several points that will answer it:
+After learning about some general pros and cons of diesel trucks and gas trucks, take a look at several points that will answer your question:

 From Chevrolet to Ford and even the RAM 1500, Cornerstone Plymouth is honored to have a vast selection of both gas and diesel trucks.
 Whichever engine type you choose, our service team can give you quick tips for how to be more fuel-efficient when driving.
 Reach out today to schedule a test drive on one of our affordable pre-owned models, and we will be able to give you some insights to, “Should I get a diesel or gas truck?”